 Mike doesn't need to get into that mess, and he definitely doesn't need to jeopardize anyone else because of his brashness.

 "Yeah, so what?
 You're my boy."
 Mike says, slapping his hand down on Eric's back in encouragement.
 His words offer no relief to our estranged friend.
 I see nothing but the wincing fear that has caught ahold of Eric's expression.
 "Do you think I'm going to let anything happen to you?
 I got your back."

 "Did I ask for your opinion?"
 And just like that Mike pushes him away in frustration.
 "I'm going to make all of my doubters see that I'm not afraid."

-I look at him pleadingly, trying one last time to assure him that this plan needs to be abandoned.
+I look at him pleadingly.
 "You don't have to prove anything."

-He brushes my words off, banishing them behind the plans that have already solidified in his head.
+He brushes my words off and they are banished behind the plans that have already solidified in his head.
 His determination is startling.
 I can't remember Mike ever being this passionate about something.
 It makes me wonder where his motivation has stemmed from.
-Of course, I'm not tactless enough to question him verbally.
+I'm not tactless enough to question him verbally.
 I keep my opinions and apprehensions sealed beneath my tongue.

 Cement keeps my lips locked together and my words unspoken.

 I pray tomorrow will tide over well.

 When Mike picks me up for school, I do not mention his plans from last night.
 I figure that he's slept on it and has decided that approaching Edward Cullen is a shitty idea.
 I am secretly delighted that he does not bring up the subject either.
 We ride in a comfortable silence; one that I openly invite.